10258392511/BusinessAnalyticsProject/README.md

 ```bash
 python test_install.py
 ```
-You should see `Successfully installed major packages!` printed in tour terminal.
+You should see `Successfully installed major packages!` printed in your terminal.